R31Z/JS-questions-and-answers/Questions and Answers.md

 ## 44. Which built-in method calls a function for each element in the array?
 forEach() method calls a function for each element in the array.
 ## 45. Which built-in method returns the index within the calling String object of the first occurrence of the specified value?
+indexOf() method returns the index within the calling String object of the first occurrence of the specified value, or −1 if not found.